GluuFederation/docs-gg-prod/docs/source/tutorials/oauth-auth-pep-tutorial.md

 |443|Kong SSL Proxy Endpoint.
 Kong by default provide 8443 port for SSL proxy but during setup, it changes into 443.|
 |8443|oxd Server|

+Login into Gluu Gateway Admin GUI(:1338) and follow the below steps.

 ### Add Service

 Register your upstream API as a Service.